Trump picks critic to lead Ex-Im Bank he once opposed

 The White House announced late Friday that Trump plans to nominate Scott Garrett, a former Republican congressman from New Jersey, to serve as president of the credit agency, which helps overseas buyers get financing to purchase U.S. exports.

-He’ll also nominate Spencer T. Bachus III of Alabama, another former House member, to serve as a member of the bank’s board of directors.
+Trump will also nominate Spencer T. Bachus III of Alabama, another former House member, to serve as a member of the bank’s board of directors.

 Garrett voted against renewing the bank’s charter while he was in Congress, denouncing it as “corporate welfare.”